chodera/portfolio/_posts/2019-05-22-refugee_attacks.md

 ### Additional data

+Two other data sources are used to enrich the following analysis.

 #### Population by Bundesland (for standardization)

-In order to standardize the absolute number of attacks in a Bundesland by the population, we will merge official data from the Federal Statistical Office of Germany (source: https://www-genesis.destatis.de/genesis/online).
+In order to standardize the absolute number of attacks in a Bundesland by the population, we will merge official data on the size of population of each Bundesland (in 2015) from the [Federal Statistical Office of Germany](https://www-genesis.destatis.de/genesis/online){:target="_blank"}.

 {% highlight python %}